Astronomy Bookstore-books-software-telescopes and binoculars

 Petrified Wood

-Below are only examples of what you can find here
+Below are only examples of what you can find here from time to time by clicking any image or link!!

 This petrified wood sparkles, shimmers, and glitters between the many crevices of bark on the exterior.
 This collection is one of the largest amounts of petrified wood available in the world.
 Benefits of purchasing this beautiful and rare fossil: resale, cosmetic/artistic use; and home.
 Also, this rare fossil can be cut and used for: flooring (indoor/outdoor); countertops and backsplashes (in bathrooms and kitchens); jewelry (necklaces, bracelets, rings); decor (bowls, bookends for bookshelves, side tables, coffee tables, stools, bar stools, chairs, sinks); and can be painted on and sold artistically.
 Although this rare fossil can be used in a variety of ways, it is beautiful in its simplicity for outdoor landscaping (around pools, ponds, lakes, and flower beds).
 The roots of the tree are sticking out from the base, as picture shows.